EEPNet-V2: Patch-to-Pixel Solution for Efficient Cross-Modal Registration between LiDAR Point Cloud and Camera Image: Experimental Results and Analysis

 \subsection{Registration Accuracy}

 To evaluate registration accuracy and success rate, we used the same statistical methods as in VP2P-Match\cite{zhou2024differentiable}.
 Specifically, we used the relative translational error (RTE) \(E_t\) and the relative rotational error (RRE) \(E_R\) to evaluate our registration results.
-These errors are computed as where \(\gamma(i), i=1,2,3\) are the Euler angles of the matrix \(\mathbf{R}_{gt}^{-1}\mathbf{R}_E\).
+These errors are computed as

+where \(\gamma(i), i=1,2,3\) are the Euler angles of the matrix \(\mathbf{R}_{gt}^{-1}\mathbf{R}_E\).
 Here, the rotation matrix \(\mathbf{R}_{gt}\) and the translation vector \(\mathbf{t}_{gt}\) denote the transformation of the ground truth, while matrix \(\mathbf{R}_E\) and vector \(\mathbf{t}_E\) define the estimated transformation.
 We calculated the mean and standard deviation of all the data without removing the image-point cloud samples with large errors, as done in CorrI2P.
 Furthermore, for the registration success rate (Acc.), registrations with \(\text{RTE} < 2\space m\) and \(\text{RRE} < 5\)° are considered successful.
 The final results are presented in Table \ref{tab:t1}.

 At the same time, we compared the distribution of RTE and RRE in different intervals with other methods using histograms in Figure \ref{fig:6}.
 We conducted the comparison on the KITTI dataset.
 A higher proportion in the leftward intervals indicates smaller errors.
-As can be seen, our method achieves around 90\% of matching cases where \(\text{RTE} < 0.5\space m\) and \(\text{RRE} < 1\)°, significantly surpassing the other methods, which demonstrates the accuracy of the method we proposed.
+As can be seen, our method achieves around 90\% of matching cases where \(\text{RTE} < 0.5\space m\) and \(\text{RRE} < 1\)°, significantly surpassing the other methods, which demonstrates the accuracy of the proposed method.